kamel-yamani/CurriculumLearningForSmallCodeLanguageModels/README.md

 ## Acknowledgement

-This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise"
+This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise